-Public access to this meeting is available at the location above.
+Public access to this meeting is available in person at the above location.

 Persons wishing to address the Board of Commissioners are asked to submit comments for the public speaking portion of the agenda as follows:

 - Send an email with your comment(s) to heatherh@eurekahumboldtha.org prior to the Board of Commissioners meeting. - Call and leave a message at (707) 443-4583 ext.
 219.